Deinonychus: Limb function

 Despite being the most distinctive feature of Deinonychus, the shape and curvature of the sickle claw varies between specimens.
 The type specimen described by Ostrom in 1969 has a strongly curved sickle claw, while a newer specimen described in 1976 had a claw with much weaker curvature, more similar in profile with the 'normal' claws on the remaining toes.
 Ostrom suggested that this difference in the size and shape of the sickle claws could be due to individual, sexual, or age-related variation, but admitted he could not be sure.

-There is anatomical and trackway evidence that this talon was held off the ground while the dinosaur walked on the third and fourth toes.
+There is anatomical and trackway evidence that this talon was held up off the ground while the dinosaur walked on the third and fourth toes.

 Ostrom suggested that Deinonychus could kick with the sickle claw to cut and slash at its prey.
 Some researchers even suggested that the talon was used to disembowel large ceratopsian dinosaurs.
-Other studies have suggested that the sickle claws were not used to slash but rather to stab the victim.
-In 2005, Manning and colleagues ran tests on a robotic replica that precisely matched the anatomy of Deinonychus and Velociraptor, using hydraulic rams to make the robot strike the flesh of a pig carcass.
+Other studies have suggested that the sickle claws were not used to slash but rather to deliver small stabs to the victim.
+In 2005, Manning and colleagues ran tests on a robotic replica that precisely matched the anatomy of Deinonychus and Velociraptor, and used hydraulic rams to make the robot strike a pig carcass.
 In these tests, the talons made only shallow punctures and could not cut or slash.
 The authors suggested that the talons would have been more effective in climbing than in dealing killing blows.
-In 2009, Manning and colleagues undertook additional analysis dromaeosaur claw function, using a numerical modelling approach to generate a 3D finite element stress/strain map of a Velociraptor hand claw.
+In 2009, Manning and colleagues undertook additional analysis dromaeosaur claw function, using a numerical modelling approach to generate a 3D finite element stress/ strain map of a Velociraptor hand claw.
 They went on to quantitatively evaluate the mechanical behavior of dromaeosaur claws and their function.
 They state that dromaeosaur claws were well-adapted for climbing as they were resistant to forces acting in a single (longitudinal) plane, due to gravity.

-Ostrom compared Deinonychus to ostriches and cassowaries.
-He noted that these bird species can inflict serious injury with the large claw on their second toes.
-A cassowary has claws up to 125 mm long.
+Ostrom compared Deinonychus to the ostrich and cassowary.
+He noted that the bird species can inflict serious injury with the large claw on the second toe.
+The cassowary has claws up to 125 mm long.
 Ostrom cited Gilliard (1958) in saying that they can sever an arm or disembowel a man.
 Kofron (1999 and 2003) studied 241 documented cassowary attacks and found that one human and two dogs had been killed, but no evidence that cassowaries can disembowel or dismember other animals.
 Cassowaries use their claws to defend themselves, to attack threatening animals, and in agonistic displays such as the Bowed Threat Display.
-The seriema also has an enlarged second toe claw, using it to tear apart small prey items for ease of swallowing.
+The seriema also has an enlarged second toe claw, and uses it to tear apart small prey items for swallowing.
 In 2011, a study suggested that the sickle claw would likely have been used to pin down prey while biting it, rather than as a slashing weapon.